Derived isogenies and isogenies for abelian surfaces: Shioda's Torelli theorem for abelian surfaces

+which is called the Dickson morphism (see p313 in loc.~cit. for the definition).
+Roughly speaking,

-which is called the Dickson morphism.
-It is surjective as $\Lambda$ is even, and its formation commutes with any base change.
+for a point $g \in \Og(\Lambda)$ over a field in characteristic zero.
+The Dickson morphism is surjective as $\Lambda$ is even and its construction is compatible with any base change (see Proposition C.2.8 in loc.~cit.).
 The \emph{special orthogonal group scheme} over $\bbZ$ with respect to $\Lambda$ is defined to be the kernel of $D_{\Lambda}$, which is denoted by $\SO(\Lambda)$.
 Moreover, we have